Semiao91/Wordle/README.md

 # Wordle

-Classic wordle game made with React and JS work still in progress
+Classic wordle game made with React and JS.

+You can try the game at https://semiaowordle.netlify.app/